eecs582/eecs582.github.io/project.md

     <li>Form the project team as soon as possible and start the project early.
 Systems
     projects take time, even for a course project.
 If you start late, it is likely that you will not be able to finish the project in time.</li>
-    <li>While we encourage you to be ambitious, make sure the project
+    <li>While you are encouraged to be ambitious, make sure the project
-    is manageable, such that you have something to present at the end of the semester.
+    is manageable, such that you have something to present at the end.
-    It is useful to define multiple sub-goals, distinguish the basis and stretch goals, identify potential risks, and create back-up plans.
     </li>
   </ul>
 </div>